Wellbeing

 • First Aid will be at the Main Office between 8am - 9am and 3pm - 4pm.

-• First Aid will be at the Wellbeing Centre (Nurse) between 9am - 3pm.
+• First Aid will be at the Wellness Room, where the School Nurse is located, between 9am - 3pm.

 • If a student is Year 10 or under she must be collected from school.
 She cannot travel home alone.